ArnaudRabeony/SiteMarchand/README.md

 ## TODO :
 * Add Quantity field in product
-* Q : Add/display products
+* Q : Creation of the filter section
+* A/Q : See how to manage the photos into the DB -> blob ?
 * A : Project structure (organize files and foldes)
 * A : Mon compte -> update fields TBC
 * A : Mon compte -> delete my account TBC